OUTSTANDING INNOVATIVE & IMMERSIVE STORYTELLING

 Research & Evaluation Leader: Jennica Nichols

-Advisory & Advocacy Council: Maxine Matilpi (RELAW: Revitalizing Indigenous Land, Air and Water), Kathleen Cunningham and Krista James (BC Law Institute), Susan Spratt (Council of Canadians), Stephen Mussell (lawyer with Mandell-Pinder), Justin B Neal (TESTIFY Indigenous Law & Arts collective), Fawn Adolph (Vancouver Aboriginal Friendship Centre)
+Advocacy & Advisory Council: Maxine Matilpi (Project Lead, Revitalizing Indigenous Law for Land, Air and Water (RELAW) West Coast Environmental Law), Kathleen Cunningham and Krista James (BC Law Institute), Susan Spratt (Council of Canadians), Stephen Mussell (lawyer with Mandell-Pinder), Justin B Neal (TESTIFY Indigenous Law & Arts collective), Fawn Adolph (Vancouver Aboriginal Friendship Centre)